 Guy is one of three children born to Abe Weston, a career military serviceman, and Mary Weston, a homemaker who later became a special education teacher.
-As a child and young adult, he lived in England, the Philippines, Puerto Rico, Costa Rica and the United States, attending eight schools before graduating from Willingboro High School in New Jersey in 1976.
-Recalling a childhood experience when his family lived in Puerto Rico at Thanksgiving but was transferred to endure subzero chill factors in North Dakota by January, Weston says his military upbringing helped him to understand the world from multiple vantage points, beginning with his earliest memories.
+As a child and young adult, he lived in England, the Philippines, Puerto Rico, Costa Rica and the United States, attending nine schools before graduating from Willingboro High School in New Jersey.
+Recalling a childhood experience when his family lived in Puerto Rico at Thanksgiving but was transferred to endure subzero chill factors in North Dakota by January, he says his military upbringing helped him to understand the world from multiple vantage points, beginning with his earliest memories.
 “It’s been an indispensable asset for my work as a writer, as a public speaker, and as a teacher,” he said.
 “You understand where people are coming from, even when you’re on opposite sides of the debate.”

+Guy has a master’s degree in Bicultural Studies from LaSalle University in Philadelphia and speaks Spanish with native proficiency as a result of his residence abroad during childhood.
 Previously, Guy worked full time in HIV/AIDS programs for more than 25 years, holding senior leadership positions in health departments in Vermont, the District of Columbia, and Maryland.
 He also managed a professional development program in the District of Columbia that provided continuing education credits to social workers and nurses, where he also facilitated workshops on topics such as Social Determinants of Health, HIPAA and Confidentiality, Grant Writing and Fund Development, as well as other topics related to organizational development and program development.

 Guy maintains a substantial collection of vintage photographs, which can be seen on Facebook from time to time.
 His favorite is a stunning portrait of his great-great grandmother, who was born in 1870.
 He enjoys international travel and very long bike rides through the extensive trails of the Washington, DC metro area.